stefanspringer1/Libxml2Validation/README.md

 The current state is:

-- Allow the validation of an XML document by its DTD using the system id.
+- Allow the validation of an XML document by its DTD using the system ID.
 - Alternatively use an (XML-)catalog top resolve the DTD and other entities.

 Of course, many more options could be added.